-Compassion's new Cage-Free Award celebrates leading food companies that are taking the momentous step of ending the use of ALL cages across their supply chain.
+Compassion's Cage-Free Award celebrates leading food companies that are taking the momentous step of ending the use of ALL cages across their supply chain.

 Around 700 million farm animals are still confined in cages every year in Europe alone, which is why caged production is the focus of Compassion's 'End the Cage Age' campaign, aimed at ending the use of all cages in EU farming.